 - compensation for pay for a period of physiotherapy

 The employer participates in the claim processing by submitting a notification of the claim event to the insurance company.
-Depending on the claim, the employer may be asked for other information during the processing, such as details of the employment relationship, earnings or rehabilitation.
+The employer may be asked for other information during the processing, such as details of the employment relationship, earnings or rehabilitation.

 Statement by the Accident Insurance Compensation Board

-If the insurance company has not initiated the claim processing or issued the decision within the time limit, the injured person can apply to TVK for the delayed claim to be transferred to, and processed by, TVK.
-The request can be made with a free-form application to TVK in writing.
+If the insurance company has not initiated the claim processing or issued the decision within the time limit, the employee can apply to the Workers’ Compensation Center (TVK) to ask for the delayed claim to be transferred to, and processed by, TVK.
+The transfer request can be made with a free-form application to TVK in writing.

-The decision is issued in writing and must clearly indicated the following information:
+The claim decision is issued in writing and must clearly indicate the following information:

 - parties directly affected by the decision;